liberland/Constitution/Constitution.md

 ### Article 2: Property Rights

-The relationship between an individual and their person shall be considered property, and it shall be afforded the highest degree of protection for everyone equally.
+The relationship between an individual and their person constitutes a fundamental aspect of property, and as such, it shall be deemed inalienable, inviolable, and deserving of the utmost protection for all individuals equally under the law.

 ### Article 3: Human Agency